 At it’s foundation, WHaT Therapy is a person-centered method and humanistic in nature.
 All such theories originated with Carl Rogers and his development of Person-Centered Therapy starting in the 1940s.
 Also known as Rogerian Therapy or Humanistic Therapy, his Core Conditions of Congruence (or genuineness), Empathy, and Unconditional Positive Regard set the stage for WHaT Therapy.
 Rogers believed these Core Conditions were sufficient to meet the needs of clients.
 WHaT Therapy adds methods to those Core Conditions.

 In addition, the element of personality and movement comes largely from the Myers Briggs and the Enneagram Personality Typologies as well as other lesser-known systems.
-Primarily, the treatment methods focus on helping individuals use personality strengths and their awareness of themselves to move toward greater health in concrete, measurable ways.
+Primarily, the treatment methods focus on helping individuals use personality strengths to move toward greater health in concrete, measurable ways.
 Clients don’t have to become students of the theories or disciples of a belief system in order to benefit from the methods.

-Many of the techniques, methods, and tools used in WHaT Therapy (TM) are original, specific to individuals and intended to be accessible and effective.
-Others stem from modalities in Reality Therapy, Motivational Interviewing, Dialectical Behavior Therapy (DBT), Emotionally Focused Couples Therapy and Emotion Focused Individual Therapy, Cognitive Behavioral Therapy (CBT) Relational Life Therapy, (Terry Real), Rational Emotive Behavior Therapy, Gestalt, Experiential Therapy, Existential Therapy, and Mindfulness Based Cognitive Therapy (MBCT).
+Others tools integrated into WHaT Therapy originated in Developmental and Relational Trauma Therapy, EMDR, Post-Induction Therapy, HOCI (Healing out Core Issues), Reality Therapy, Motivational Interviewing, Dialectical Behavior Therapy (DBT), Emotionally Focused Couples Therapy and Emotion Focused Individual Therapy, Cognitive Behavioral Therapy (CBT), Relational Life Therapy, (Terry Real), Rational Emotive Behavior Therapy, Gestalt, Experiential Therapy, Existential Therapy, and Mindfulness Based Cognitive Therapy (MBCT).

 Why was Whole Human Therapy developed?